 Veronica offered comfort to Jesus on the walk to Calvary.
 Anyone dealing with grief appreciates a listening ear, a card or even a shared meal.
 Small acts of kindness and letting them know they are being remembered can make a huge impact at a difficult time.

 Next is Bear Wrongs Patiently depicted by a brown yoke of an ox in the center with a U-shaped bow that goes under the ox’s neck running through it.
-Avoid bitterness from wrongs done against you, placing your hope in God for a compassionate spirit and patience to bear our crosses on earth as Jesus
+Avoid bitterness from wrongs done against you, place your hope in God for a compassionate spirit and patience to bear our crosses on earth, as Jesus

 did for all of us.